Arqaen/Footlocker-Releases/readme.md

 "es" - Spain
 ```

-Also you can adjust the times of the monitor.
+Also you can adjust the times of the monitor in the config file.

 Start: